 This website archives the work and creative practice of Jon Tjhia (that’s me).
 There’s something at least a little bit embarrassing about this, but I’m trying to account for my time.

-I’m a radio maker, musician, artist and writer.

-I live and work in Narrm (Melbourne) as an uninvited settler on the unceded land of the Wurundjeri and Boonwurrung people, to whom I pay my respects and my rent (if you’re a settler of so-called Australia, you should too).
+I live and work in Narrm (Melbourne) as an uninvited settler on the unceded land of the Wurundjeri people of the Eastern Kulin nations, to whom I pay my respects and my rent (if you’re a settler of so-called Australia, you should too).
 The sovereignty of this continent’s >500 First Nations has never been ceded.

-My radio practice is strongly influenced by popular music, narrative features and abstract sound work.
+My radio making is strongly influenced by popular music, narrative features, abstract sound work and communications technology.
 Since 2018, it has bled into installation, video and multimedia essays.

 One of my longest running collaborations has been with Jessie Borrelle.
-With Toby Fehily, we co-wrote the audio guide script for NGV’s Monet’s Garden exhibition.
+In 2008, we undertook an artist residency in Wiluna, working with school-aged children to create audio stories.
 In 2010, we created Paper Radio – a podcast bringing high production values and ambitious sound design to stories (both tall and true) from Australia and New Zealand.
-Stories from the podcast have been heard on Radio National, BBC Radio 4 (UK), WBEZ (USA), CBC (Canada), at Manchester Literature Festival and the Barbican (UK); on the podcast The Truth, and written about in The New Yorker, Overland and The Age.
+You can read more about the podcast in The New Yorker, Overland and The Age.

 If you’d like to talk, collaborate, commission or hire me, please get in touch.